**UPDATED FOR SEASON 5**

 In each season of Billions, at least one episode has featured a song and a t-shirt of a metal band that must be Axe’s favorites.
+(Gingersnap and I are always trying to predict which band will be featured.
+We’re holding out Season 6, or maybe in the second half of Season 5 will finally be the year of Maiden!!)
 The writers of Billions don’t do anything just to do it, so we know that these choices are there to tell a story, shine light on who the character is, and to set a tone.
 Continue reading ““From the Trader’s Desk”: Bobby Axelrod – a Man and his Music *UPDATED FOR SEASON 5*”

 Music is something that has always been special to me.
 It has been there for me in tough times, helped me celebrate joyous occasions, and spoke to me when I thought no one else could hear me.
 Yes, I am a metal chick at heart, but shuffle my iPhone, and you’re as likely to get RuPaul or Culture Club as you are Black Sabbath or Iron Maiden.
 I’ve performed music (trumpet for 6 years) in school concerts and saw the power it has to move people.
 I never trust someone who says they don’t enjoy music!